About ABA Therapy

 Transitioning into ABA Therapy

-To help prepare your family and child with autism for regular ABA therapy sessions, we offer the Bright Beginnings initiative, a program specifically designed to guide and support families as they transition into ABA therapy and await their start dates.
-Through our carefully crafted program, we ensure your child is prepared for the structure of sessions and gets started with learning skills ahead of time.
+To support your family and child with autism, we have created the Bright Beginnings initiative.
+This program will help you prepare for regular ABA therapy sessions.
+This program is designed to guide and support families as they transition into ABA therapy and wait for their start dates.
+Through our well-designed program, we make sure your child is ready for the sessions.
+This helps them start learning skills early.

 Bright Beginnings has several offerings that will help your child and family prepare for ABA therapy, including: